-ST is officially launching version 1.1 of ST AIoT Craft, the first online tool that helps program ST MEMS sensors equipped with a machine learning core (MLC) to run inference operations.
+ST is officially launching version 1.2 of ST AIoT Craft, the first online tool that helps program ST MEMS sensors equipped with a machine learning core (MLC) to run inference operations.
 It aims to be so intuitive as to make Artificial Intelligence of Things (AIoT) ubiquitous.
 The idea of running inference operations on a sensor is not new, and ST’s Machine Learning Core has been winning awards and enabling new types of applications for years.
-With this latest version, we have implemented some of the feedback we got after releasing version 1.0 in November 2024 by tailoring it to expert users and privacy-minded administrators.
+With this latest version, we are fostering collaboration and demonstrating our commitment to supporting the latest hardware, while also enhancing the user experience.

 The challenges hindering the adoption of AIoT